Sunday, 20 July 2014

 Do or die.

-He says he is in the van waiting and you can go.
+He is in the van waiting and you can go.
 You can just go.

 You’re done up in gold ear rings, coral lipstick, hair backcombed in a bun.
 You're walking fast pulling the fur jacket deep around you, arms folded in front, walking fast on the black roads.
 This is your last chance, your only chance and you can't risk being seen.
 The flats are high up, the embankments wide, six lanes and no traffic., motorway signs hanging overhead, Brownhills, Wednesbury, Birmingham.
 Walking fast

 to the other side,, that cluster of caravans,,

 Tv glowing through net curtains,, an orange lamp , the smoke and the oil.
 You walk on, see the junction, can get that far, faster pace, keep going on and on, to the bottom of that slope,, the shiny darkness.

 His dark skin, russets and mauves , the eyes dark, flecks of amber,,